GilsonGangadhar/Subscription-management-system/README.md

   - Bcrypt: Password hashing for security.
   - Nodemailer: Email sending for subscription reminders.
   - arckjet: prevents bot attacks and spam calls
+  - dotenv: load environment variables from a .env file into process.env

 ## 🚀 Installation
 1. **Clone the Repository**